 April 23, there was a stick on the girl doll lap, sticking together, I hope.

 April 24, Friday morning 930a, the dolls attracted a carious dog.,

 there was another doll sitting on another bench, then another, and another.

 doll_in_the_park, Saturday, April 25, both dolls are holding the stick between them, sticking together!

 Sunday, April 26..10a, a gray day nothing changed that much..still sitting quietly..!

 Monday, April 27, it was Ramadan, a Ramadan lantern, came to keep the spirit.

 April 29.
 Wednesday 9 am gray, cold morning.

-The dolls are sitting bored, perhaps. .a dog walking by, uninterested, but the grass is greener.
+The dolls are sitting bored, perhaps. my dog walked closer to the gray bench, carious, … the grass is greener.